Brothers of the Secular Oratory

 Parents and Toddlers

-This group meets in the Upper Room on Mondays after the 12.10pm Mass during school term time.
-It enables parents of pre-school children to get to a weekday Mass and have some social time and play time with children afterwards.
-More information from Sarah Kurdziel.
+This group enables parents of pre-school children to get to a weekday Mass and have some social time and play time with children afterwards.
+Please contact Olivia Eusden for more information.

 The Children's Liturgy takes place most Sundays during the first part of the 10.30am Mass providing a Liturgy of the Word aimed at children of below first holy communion age.
 If you would like to help with this or attend with your children please contact Marion Hall.